Crossposting to Medium via Command Line

 urlFor :: Text -> Text

-base = Data.Text.pack .
+name = Data.Text.pack .
 System.FilePath.Posix.takeBaseName .
-Data.Text.unpack $ path name
+Data.Text.unpack $ path

 We then use optparse-applicative to get the inputs needed from the command line.
 Its readme is awesome, so please refer to that to learn more.